EJ-img/EJ-img/README.md

 ## Hi there 👋
 I'm Elishia Joy Jennings

-I'm a Computer Science major at the College of Charleston interested in data analytics, data engineering, software engineering, and cybersecurity.
+I'm a senior computer science major at the College of Charleston expected to graduate in May 2026.
+I'm interested in data analytics, data engineering, software engineering, and cybersecurity.

 # Education 🎓